-- YouTube service need to been enabled for these features to work.
+- YouTube service needs to been enabled for these features to work.
 This is a per OU setting.

 - Click on Permissions.

-- Click to select the OU you would like to change permission.
+- Click to select the OU you would like to change permission for.
 This is set at each OU or inherited.

 - Set the level of permission for this OU.